dirkkelly/dirkkelly/content/2018/02/foresty-for-writing-blog-posts-on-hugo.md

 Years ago I knew that static websites would be the future of website development, and the "death of content management systems".
 I've done a lot to push that agenda in my own sphere, I think Forestry has brought the future to now.

-Want [forestry.io](https://forestry.io "forestry.io") as your interface for creating content (I do)?
-Encourage your organization to migrate to Hugo as their static site generator, I know I am!
+Want [forestry.io](https://forestry.io "forestry.io") as your interface for creating content?
+(I do) Encourage your organization to migrate to Hugo as their static site generator, know I am!